 Internet Workstations & Laptops

-Patrons may log in to the multi-use internet workstations using either their library card number or a single-use guest pass.
+Patrons aged 13 or older may log in to the multi-use internet workstations in the Reference Area using either their library card number or a single-use guest pass.
 Guest passes are available at the Reference Desk.
+Patrons aged 12 or younger should use the computers available in the Children's Department.

 Log in sessions occur in increments of 60 minutes.
 Patrons are permitted to renew their sessions unless others are waiting to use a workstation, or at the discretion of the library staff.
 Workstations may not be used by more than 2 individuals at any given time.
 All workstations shut down 10 minutes prior to the library's closing each day.